gf78/css-device-classes/README.md

 # css-device-classes

-Simple javascript that adds CSS classes to control style and visibility for android, iphone and desktop on your website.
+Small, fast &amp; simple javascript that provides CSS classes to control style and visibility of DOM elements for android, iphone and desktop devices.

 - display/show only on specific devices
 - hide on specific devices